elabftw/elabdoc/doc/faq.rst

 * You can export one or several experiments as a ZIP archive
 * You can duplicate experiments in one click
 * There is advanced search capabilities
+* You can write in Markdown
 * The tagging system allows you to keep track of family of experiments
 * Experiments can have color coded statuses (that you can edit at will)
 * You can link an experiment with an item from the database to retrieve in a click the plasmid/sirna/antibody/chemical you used
 * And it works the other way around, you can find all experiments done with a particular item from the database !
 * There is a locking mechanism preventing further edition
-* You can prevent users from deleting experiments
 * You can comment on an experiment (if it's not your experiment)
 * You can import your old database stored in an excel file
+* You can use it in your language
 * :doc:`and much more… <features>`

 You also have to consider the fact that installing eLabFTW on your own server means that no one will be able to snoop on your data.
 If you have ever used Evernote or basically any online ELN that says «Free», read carefully the privacy policy, you might be surprised what they allow themselves to do under the cover of «to improve your experience»…